 DCE or conjoint?
 Conjoint.ly uses discrete choice experimentation, which is sometimes referred to as choice-based conjoint.
 DCE is a more robust technique consistent with random utility theory and has been proven to simulate customers’ actual behaviour in the marketplace (Louviere, Flynn & Carson, 2010 cover this topic in detail).
 However, the output on relative importance of attributes and value by level is aligned to the output from conjoint analysis (partworth analysis).

 Experimental design.
-Conjoint.ly uses the attributes and levels you specify to create an choice design, optimising balance, overlap, and other characteristics.
+Conjoint.ly uses the attributes and levels you specify to create a (fractional factorial) choice design, optimising balance, overlap, and other characteristics.
 Our algorithm does not specifically attempt to maximise D-efficiency, but it tends to produce D-efficient designs.
 It tends to produce designs of resolution IV or V (as such, it does support measurement of two-way interactions, even though they are not used in our modelling at this stage).
 In most cases, the number of choice sets is excessive for one respondent and the experiment is split into multiple blocks (often between five and ten).
 We do not support individualised designs (i.e., every respondent has their own bock).
 Each choice set consists of several product construct alternatives and, by default, one “do not buy” alternative.
 To review the experimental design for your experient, in your design set-up page, please go to “Advanced options”, then click “Export experimental design”.

 Minimum sample size.
 Conjoint.ly automatically recommends a minimum sample size.
 In most cases, it is between 50 and 300 responses.
 In our calculations, we use a proprietary formula that takes into account the number of attributes, levels, and other experimental settings.